Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/readme.txt

     - svn checkout of separate parts possible (e.g. only library sources and managed BIOS files without examples)
   - more user friendly layout and structure of html documentation pages
   - automatic exclusion of unneeded VT-Client modules from compilation based on mask contents - More details at \ref VtClientRomReduction
+	- remove any multiple inheritance, so that compilers like IAR, which support only single inheritance can process IsoAgLib - this should also simplify resolving of virtual functions, as only one inheritance path of vtables has to be analyzed

 For previous changes see the \ref PageOldNews or view the complete \ref PageChanges.